Sirelaw/Sirelaw/README.md

-## I'm an Electrical Engineer and Developer!!
+## I'm an Electrical Engineer and Software Developer!!

 - 👀 I’m interested in Embedded systems and Data science.
 -    I have a Bachelor's degree in Electrical engineering and I have 4 years experience working as one.